Portuguese bonds rally as opposition talks stumble

 LONDON, Nov 4 (Reuters) - Portuguese government bond yields fell sharply on Wednesday amid signs that talks between opposition parties have stalled a week before a vote in which they promised to join forces and topple the minority government.

-The broader euro zone bond market saw yields bounce off the day’s lows after upbeat U.S. data lifted expectations for a rise in U.S. interest rates sooner rather than later.
+Euro zone yields were broadly lower after European Central Bank President Mario Draghi reiterated late on Tuesday that the central bank would assess the degree of monetary policy accommodation next month and remains ready and willing to act.

-In Portugal, the yield on the benchmark 10-year government bond fell 6 basis points to 2.52 percent.
+The focus in bond markets turned to Portugal, where the yield on the benchmark 10-year government bond fell almost 8 basis points to 2.50 percent, outperforming German Bund yields which fell 2 basis points to 0.56 percent.

-Portuguese bonds outperformed most of their euro zone peers.
-German 10-year Bund yields - the benchmark in Europe - were up 1 basis point at about 0.58 percent.

-The move in Portuguese yields followed news late on Tuesday that the opposition Socialists and two other left-wing parties were running out of time in talks to reach an agreement for a majority-backed coalition.
+The move in Portuguese bond yields followed news late on Tuesday that Portugal’s opposition Socialists were still trying to reach an agreement with two other left-wing parties for a majority-backed coalition.

-Parliament will debate the new centre-right government’s policy programme next Monday before a vote on Tuesday or Wednesday, which could bring down the new government if it is rejected.
-But the Socialist have said they would not vote it down without a viable left-wing alternative in place.
+Parliament will debate the centre-right government’s policy programme next Monday before a vote on Tuesday or Wednesday, which could bring down the new government if it is rejected.

-Analysts say the latest political signals suggested that the political uncertainty in Portugal may soon ease a month after an inconclusive election.

 Both the centre-right and the Socialists say they plan to work under strict European Union budget rules, but the two smaller leftist parties, the Left Bloc and the Communists, have anti-austerity ideals.